Reg-Hub/API/PPSA Basic/Values.md

+The following tables detail the values used/allowed for fields and jurisdictions.

 ### Jurisdiction
 | Value | Full name (not used in API, only provided here for clarity) |
 | ----- | ----------------------------------------------------------- |